 What the SHR said Priority What we will do?
 Key Tasks Timescale Lead Officer Resources Intended Outcome 26 The Council has yet to roll out the Personal Development Plan system and link this to performance targets for staff although it plans to introduce this by March 2010.
 (5.8) 1 We will ensure that the roll out of Personal Development Plans (PDPs) is complete Implement plan to deliver PDP framework throughout department May 2010 Anne Marie Cosh Within existing Personal Development Plan's (PDPs) in place for all staff linked to departmental and service objectives We found some staff we spoke to understood their We will develop a planned approach to We will review present performance communications August 2010 New post of Performance and Improved 27 targets however the Council does not have a co-ordinated approach to communicating performance information to front line staff.
 (5.8) 1 communicating performance information to all members of housing staff We will implement a plan for ensuring effective communication on all performance information to staff December 2010 Continuous Improvement Officer within the proposed new structure Within existing communication on performance issues to all housing staff.
 28 To date the council has only trained senior staff on Covalent although it plans to roll this out in the medium term.
 (5.8) 1 We will identify key staff who assist in collating performance information and roll out the use of the covalent performance management system.
 We will Identify relevant staff Prepare training plan Implement training plan March 2011 Jan McKinley Within existing Training of key staff to assist in the collation of performance data.
-The Council does publish its performance information on its website but our tenant In partnership with key stakeholders we will carry out a review to improve our Undertake an analysis of our current PPR activity New post of Performance and Resource Improved public 29 1 approach public performance reporting taking into account feedback from tenant assessors and RTOs.
+The Council does publish its performance information on its website but our tenant In partnership with key stakeholders we will carry out a review to improve our Undertake an analysis of our current PPR activity New post of Performance and Resource Improved public 29 its website but our tenant assessors found the reports difficult to read.
+The Council is considering how best to communicate this information to tenants.
+(5.8) 1 approach public performance reporting taking into account feedback from tenant assessors and RTOs.
 Develop and implement plan which will lead to improved PPR with housing services December 2010 Continuous Improvement Officer within the proposed new structure allocation will be identified from review performance reporting in line with corporate priorities

 What the SHR said Priority What we will do?
-Key Tasks Timescale Lead Officer Resources Intended Outcome The Council does not have a strategy for communicating In partnership with key Undertake an analysis of our current PPR activity $\boldsymbol{\mathcal{A}}$ New post of Performanc e and Resource Improved public 30 performance information to its tenants, but it does report some information on performance and progress in the tenants' newsletter Housing Matters.
-(5.8) 1 stakeholders including our RTOS we will carry out a review to improve our approach to public performance reporting.
-Develop and implement plan which will lead to improved PPR with housing services December 2010 Continuous Improveme nt Officer within the proposed new structure allocation will be identified from review performance reporting in line with corporate priorities
+Key Tasks Timescale Lead Officer Resources Intended Outcome 30 The Council does not have a strategy for communicating performance information to its tenants, but it does report some information on performance and progress in the tenants' newsletter Housing Matters.
+(5.8) 1 In partnership with key stakeholders including our RTOS we will carry out a review to improve our approach to public performance reporting.
+Undertake an analysis of our current PPR activity Develop and implement plan which will lead to improved PPR with housing services December 2010 New post of Performance and Continuous Improvement Officer within the proposed new structure Resource allocation will be identified from review Improved public performance reporting in line with corporate priorities